DuncanMcRae/python_on_fresh_install/README.md

 * Add pipx to _PATH_ by running `pipx ensurepath`
 * Install tools `pipx black`, `pipx poetry` and the others.
 * Check black installed `black --version`
+* List all installed python libraries `pipx list`.
+This also shows where the apps are exposed on the $PATH.
+Take note for vscode.

 # POETRY
 What is it: [poetry](https://python-poetry.org/) is a python packaging and dependancy management tool that can also create virtual environments.
 NOTE: `pip` does not check for dependancy issues, so `poetry` is better.